SkillsFundingAgency/pds-contracts-data-api-client/README.md

 ## Usage example

-To use this contracts api client sdk in your application after installation add `AddContractsDataApiClient` during startup to services collection as below.
+To use this contracts API client SDK in your application after installation, add `AddContractsDataApiClient` during startup to services collection as below.
-It requires polly registry for transient fault tolerance.
+It requires a Polly registry for transient fault tolerance.

 ```c#
     public class Startup